-Someone who makes his U.S. Open debut at the age of 12 is bound to go places; Meet Sage Kotsenburg.
+Someone who makes his U.S. Open debut at the age of 12 is bound to go places; so meet Sage Kotsenburg.

 The Park City native, who ditched the skis at age of five, has been on snow for as long as he can remember and now spends most of his time beating out the competition on slopestyle courses around the globe.

-The winter of 2010 was truly a breakout season for Kotsenburg, who won a Dew Cup, took fifth at X Games Aspen and notched a silver medal at X Games Europe.
+The winter of 2010 was truly a breakout season for Kotsenburg, who won a Dew Tour event, took fifth at X Games Aspen and notched a silver medal at X Games Europe.

 In the following years, he kept the momentum placing on several podiums in high-class contests.